AndrewCarterUK/TypedArrays/README.md

 ## Warning

-These are objects that act like arrays, they are not native PHP arrays.
-They will not pass an `is_array()` test.
-As they are objects, unlike PHP arrays, they are always passed by reference,
+These are objects that act like arrays, they are not native PHP arrays and will not pass an `is_array()` test.

+As they are objects, unlike PHP arrays, they are always passed by reference.

 ## Example Usage